franklongford/PyFibre/README.md

 # PyFibre

 PyFibre is an open source image analysis toolkit for fibrous tissue that can be run either in a terminal or GUI.
-It is designed to make the quantification of fibrous tissue automated and standardised for non-technical users whilst remaining transparent as possible.
+It is designed to make the quantification of fibrous tissue automated, standardised and efficient whilst remaining as transparent as possible for non-technical users.

 ![PyFibre logo](src/icon.ico)